This gas information sheet provides information about applying for an exemption under the Gas Safety (Gas Installation) Regulations 2018.

-The need for an exemption should be identified before work starts and an application submitted to ESV as early as possible.
+The need for an exemption should be identified before work starts and an application submitted to Energy Safe as early as possible.

-- made in the final stages of the installation process, or because ESV issued a non-compliance notice, may delay the project’s completion
+- are made in the final stages of the installation process, or because Energy Safe issued a non-compliance notice that may delay the project’s completion

-- will be declined if acceptable reasons and evidence are not provided (and under these circumstances, compliance with the prescribed standards will be required).
+- will be declined if acceptable reasons and evidence are not provided.
+Under these circumstances, compliance with the prescribed standards will be required.

 Schedule 6 Information